blenderous/blenderous.github.io/about.md

 I am usually very reserved.
 I prefer to communicate in writing a lot, but I proiritize getting though hurdles of mis-communication when there is a lack of clarity.

-Although I might not have good presentation skills although I usually feel comfortable talking about something that I am good at.
+Although I might not have good presentation skills I usually feel comfortable talking about something that I am good at.